RAJESH-WORLD/Accenture-Data-Analytics-Virtual-Experience/README.md

 ## Project Overview
 Accenture Data Analytics is collaborating with Forage on a virtual experience project.
 The purpose was to assist a company called "Social Buzz" in leveraging their vast amount of data.
 In recent years, Social Buzz has grown to become known as a global unicorn firm.
 Accenture has launched a team to assist them in addressing three major challenges.

-●  Audit of Social Buzz big data practice
+●  Audit of Social Buzz big data practice.

-● Implimentation of an IPO
+● Implimentation of an IPO.

-● Analysis of top 5 pupular categories content
+● Analysis of top 5 pupular categories content.

 ## Task 1: Project Understanding
 ● Read the project brief, understood the client's and their business problem at hand.